Balancing Independence and Safety: Free-Range Parenting Laws and Child Neglect

 Community Awareness and Education

-With clear laws and guidelines, there can be better community awareness and understanding of acceptable parenting practices, reducing the likelihood of unwarranted reporting of neglect due to differences in parenting philosophies.
+With clear laws and guidelines, there can be better community awareness and understanding of acceptable practices, reducing the likelihood of unwarranted reporting of neglect due to differences in parenting philosophies.

 Focusing Resources